Trackpad not working: what to do

 8. Check your Mac for malware

-We recommend CleanMyMac X and its Malware Removal tool for Mac virus removal.
+We recommend CleanMyMac and its Malware Removal tool for Mac virus removal.
 The app's database is constantly updated to detect even the newest threats.
-As a bonus, it comes with background scan and real-time monitor tools that prevent infection in the first place.
+As a bonus, it comes with a background scan and real-time monitor tools that prevent infection in the first place.

 Here's how to use this smart tool for Mac virus scan:

-1. Open CleanMyMac X.
+1. Open CleanMyMac.

-2. From the sidebar, click Malware Removal.
+2. From the sidebar, click Protection.

 3. Hit Scan.